seadowg/travel-guides/sf-guide.md

 I am biased as I used to live here but I think the view from here is the best in the city.
 Go all the way up to 20th & Rhode Island for the best view.
 There is also some great food around 18th & Connecticut.

-### Chez Maman (18th & Connecticut)

-One of my favourite restaurants in the city.
-Awesome French food and a fun but intimate vibe.
-Great for an actual meal with someone.
-I'm a big fan of their veal main course.

 ### Sunflower (18th & Connecticut)

 One thing I was surprised by in SF is how much Vietnamese food there was.
 This place ended up being my favourite.